Diversity, Equity, & Inclusion at Casey Eye Institute

 - Our program is helping lead the development of the American Academy of Ophthalmology’s DEI toolkit for ophthalmology residencies nationwide.
 Our faculty is providing core content and key journal articles for the American Board of Ophthalmology Continuing Certification Program, with the goal to educate ophthalmologists of healthcare inequities and create change.

-LGBTQIA+ advocacy and resources at OHSU
+LGBTQIA+ advocacy and resources

 GME diversity and inclusion initiatives